On laminar groups, Tits alternatives, and convergence group actions on $S^2$: Purely hyperbolic Pseudo-fibered groups and convergence group actions on

 We now restrict our attention to the special class of purely hyperbolic pseudo-fibered groups.
 In \cite{BaikFuchsian}, it was conjectured that such groups are always Fuchsian, or, equivalently, convergence subgroups of $\Homeop(S^1)$.
 While this conjecture remains open, Theorem \ref{thm:main2} shows that, as expected, purely hyperbolic pseudo-fibered groups act on the 2-sphere as convergence groups.
-In the next subsection, we discuss a possible generalization of Theorem \ref{thm:main2} to tame mixed pseudo-fibered groups.
+We remark that a similar idea of relating group action on $S^1$ with a geometric origin to convergence group action on $S^2$ has been carried out in the context of pseudo-Anosov flows in Fenley's program (see Section 4 of \cite{Fenley12}).

 To prove Theorem \ref{thm:main2}, we begin by reviewing the construction of \cite{BaikFuchsian}, which is responsible for the existence of an $S^2$ on which a pseudo-fibered group can act, and inspired by results of Cannon and Thurston \cite{CannonThurston}.
 Moore's theorem \cite{Moore25} implies that for any pseudo-fibered triple $(G, \Lambda_1, \Lambda_2)$, there exists a quotient map $\pi: S^1 \to S^2$, constructed by first identifying two disks laminated by $\Lambda_1$ and $\Lambda_2$ (respectively) along their common boundary $S^1$, and then collapsing all the gaps of the $\Lambda_i$ to points.
 Since each lamination is $G$-invariant, this induces a $G$-action on $S^2$ such that $\pi$ is $G$-equivariant.
 We call this map $\pi$ the \emph{Cannon-Thurston map} for the pseudofibered triple $(G, \Lambda_1,\Lambda_2)$.
 For details, one can also consult Section 14 of \cite{CannonThurston}.
 A basic observation about this construction is